Mehni/kNumbers/README.md

 - German: Amalek
 - Russian: JasKill

+## Adding a column (for contributors)

+1. Add a new class in Numbers\PawnColumnWorkers.
+Use the `Numbers` namespace.
+Inherit from the correct PawnColumnWorker.
+1. Create a new PawnColumnDef.
+Save it in `1.1\Defs\PawnColumnDef\PawnColumns_Numbers.xml`.
+Adhere to the naming scheme there.
+1. To add your new column to the Misc button, add the defName of your PawnColumnDef to the appropriate Def in `1.1\Defs\PawnColumnOptionDef\Numbers_PawnColumnOptionDef.xml`.
+This step should not be skipped.
+1. To add your new column to the default table, add the defName of your PawnColumnDef to the approppriate PawnTableDef in `1.1\Defs\PawnTableDef\Numbers_PawnTableDef.xml`.

 ## License

 Original idea by koisama: https://github.com/koisama/kNumbers, whose original license I respect by the preceding link.
 For the license since 2018/11/21, see LICENSE.